Soypete/Production-Go-Examples/README.md

 ### Pre-requisists

 These exercises are for people programming but who are new to the go programming language.
-For an introdution to for programming or to the Go programming language use these resources
+For an introdution to Go programming or to the Go programming language use these resources

 - [Golang From Zero Video Series](https://www.youtube.com/watch?v=cIMko3vBM50&list=PL_QaflmEF2e8O4N3mwjFkul_BNpxgO9K_)
 - [Golang Bot](https://golangbot.com/learn-golang-series/)